 Part-time work (on campus) may be available to students.
-All campus employment is coordinated through the Student Employment Office.
+All campus employment is coordinated through the Vice President for Financial Services Office.

 Campus employment includes clerical, custodial, and food service.
 The purpose of campus employment is to enable the student to make regular payments on the outstanding school bill.